nRFCloud/utils/README.md

     create_ca_cert

 Now, you should have three `.pem` files containing the key pair and the CA certificate of your CA. The files have a unique prefix.

-**Note:** Creating the key pair outside the device is not ideal as the secret key is exposed.
-We recommend using the Claim and Provisioning process instead for enhanced security.

 The fastest way to get your device registered is using the Device Credentials Installer: